-GEOPAK Drainage has four major components within each project: the GEOPAK Drainage File (.gdf), MicroStation 2D design file, Drainage Library, and the MicroStation Cell Library.
+GEOPAK Drainage has four major components within each project: the GEOPAK Drainage File (\.gdf), MicroStation 2D design file, Drainage Library, and the MicroStation Cell Library.
 In contrast to the GEOPAK Drainage File and MicroStation graphics file, the Drainage Library and Cell Library are utilized for numerous projects, as they contain the Department's standards.
 The designer only has to select the desired items for each specific project.

 File Type Description GEOPAK Drainage File (.GDF) This binary file contains all the hydraulic information about the drainage system.
 Each GEOPAK Drainage Project contains Preferences, which include hydrologic and hydraulic computation options, visualization symbologies, and project file references to the Drainage Library and GEOPAK GPK files.
 Spatial data, connectivity and hydraulic properties for each drainage feature are stored in this external file.
 Sufficient data is maintained to rebuild the graphical representation of the Drainage Project with the exception of certain features, which are defined by MicroStation elements.
 MicroStation Design File (.DGN) This two or three dimensional graphics file is utilized for the visualization of the drainage project and definition of certain drainage features using MicroStation graphic elements.
 The only data stored within this file are attributes attached to the graphics for reference to the GEOPAK Drainage file (.gdf).
 Drainage Library (.DLB) The Drainage Library is utilized for numerous projects, as it contains the standards for an entire organization.
 The Drainage Library contains the Rainfall Parameters, standard inlet types, standard pipes configurations, spread sections, and land use symbology tables.
 All of these items are merely referenced by each project to accommodate standardization and information sharing among projects.
-Drainage Cell Library (.CEL) Design and Computation Manager database (.DDB) The Design and Computation Manager database is used for the Department as a tool to expedite the drafting of plans using the VDOT CADD Standards.
+Drainage Cell Library (.CEL) Drainage cells are the plan views of the Department's drainage structures such as inlets and manholes.
+The Cell Library contains the commonly used structures.
+The Nodes used in the Drainage Library refer to appropriate cells in the Cell Library.
+Design and Computation Manager database (.DDB) The Design and Computation Manager database is used for the Department as a tool to expedite the drafting of plans using the VDOT CADD Standards.
 The D&C Manager also allows the designer to compute plan view quantities based on MicroStation level symbology.
 Geometry Database (.GPK) The gpk file is a database that stores all the geometric information of the project.
 All alignments (chains), profiles, points, curves, spirals, parcels are saved into a single file per project.
 Then, Geopak Drainage can refer to the nodes location by station and offset from a particular chain and get or calculate elevations from a profile.

-MicroStation Design File (.DGN)
+MicroStation Design File (\.DGN)